RocketChat/docs-old/guides/user-guides/registration.md

 ## Choosing a username and display name

 After you have successfully registered, you will be asked to choose your username.
 Your username is your unique identifier for others to use to direct message or mention you.
-Your username is separate to your display name on the server.
+Your username is separate from your display name on the server.

 Usernames on each Rocket.Chat server must be unique to that server.
 However, display names can repeat on the same server.
 For example, there can be only one user with the username `johnsmith` but there can be more than one user with the display name `John Smith`.